prbale/NewsApp/README.md

 ## About

-It loads the news articles using [news api](https://newsapi.org/).
+It loads the news article using [news api](https://newsapi.org/).
 Using retrofit we fetch all the json data provided by the api and display on the user screen.

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - Programming language for Android development.